 We’ve noticed that working from home, our national offices have come together, and our team is a lot closer than ever before.
 To take locality out of the mix means it is the same speaking to someone in a different state as it would be from the same city.
 Our team are finding that this has broadened their thinking within the workplace and our collaboration as one, unified firm has been significantly enhanced.

 Technology has come to the forefront of collaboration during the pandemic, which will pull through to the workplace as teams start to return to the office.
-We will see collaboration rooms and spaces needing to gear up their technology to allow connections with people and expertise from around the world as video and telecommunication becomes the “new normal”.
+We will see collaboration rooms and spaces needing to gear up their technology to allow connections with people and expertise from around the world as video and telecommunication become the “new normal”.

 What Contactless Technology is Being Implemented in the Workplace?

 Our office has implemented keyless entry and exit technology that is app-based.
-Swipe and app technology will become more prevalent, and we see such things as visitors getting barcode text messages sent to their phone in advance of a meeting, which would remove the need for written sign-in sheets and visitor access cards.
+Swipe and app technology will become more prevalent, and we see such things as visitors getting barcode text messages sent to their phones in advance of a meeting, which would remove the need for written sign-in sheets and visitor access cards.
 Technological advancements with heat censored scanning and facial recognition will also play a stronger role in future workplace design.